Burn Hall, County Durham

 Burn Hall is a country house in County Durham.
 It is a Grade II* listed building.

 History

 Around 1812, Bryan John Salvin of Croxdale purchased a manor house, dating back to the 13th century, called New Burnhall.
 Ignatius Bonomi redesigned it from 1821 to 1834 in the gothic and neoclassical style under the name Burn Hall.
-It remained in the wealthy Salvin family until Marmaduke Henry Salvin died in 1924 and it was acquired by Saint Joseph's Missionary Society of Mill Hill which established a boys' school there.
+It remained in the Salvin family until Marmaduke Henry Salvin died in 1924 and it was acquired by Saint Joseph's Missionary Society of Mill Hill which established a boys' school there.

-The seminary closed to full time students in June 1971, when the costs of training priests became prohibitive.
-In 1995, the building was sold by the Society to Mrs Audrey Alliston.
-The restoration of the main house and the redevelopment of the area to the rear, by Jane Darbyshire Associates, won the City Trust's architectural commendation of the year in 1998.
+The seminary closed to full time students in 1995 when the costs of training priests became prohibitive.
+The restoration of the main house and the redevelopment of the area to the rear by Jane Darbyshire Associates won the City Trust's architectural commendation of the year in 1998.